LumpiLumper/BRT_CARLA_Scripts/readME_WSL2_Ubuntu.md

 ```bash
 User@Computer:/mnt/c/Users/user$
 ```
 Now the console is accessing the Ubuntu distro and is no longer PowerShell.
-Open another PowerShell console and check the distro like this.
+Open another PowerShell console and check the distro by running:
 ```bash
 wsl -l -v
 ```